-It is important to reconstruct the superficial fascial system as this prevents spreading of the scar.
-The wounds are then glued together with dermabond and the patient placed in the supine position (lying on back).
-Next the abdominoplasty and medial thigh lift are performed if indicated.
-Four drains are usually used to drain excess fluid from the wounds.
-Sometimes more then 12 vertical inches of skin can be removed achieving remarkable tightening in the thighs and buttocks.
+Next, we perform the tummy tuck and medial thigh lift if necessary.
+We use four drains to remove extra fluid from the wounds.
+Sometimes we remove more than 12 vertical inches of skin.
+This achieves remarkable tightening in the thighs and buttocks.
 This operation requires a 1-2 night stay in the surgery center and a 2-3 week recovery.

 Complications consist mostly of wound healing, seromas, scarring, blood loss, and 3-6 months of swelling of the legs.
-Dr. Martin has over 12 years of experience performing body lifts and is considered an expert in this procedure.
+Dr. Martin has over 12 years of experience performing body lifts.
+Many consider him an expert in this procedure.

 Auto augmentation of the buttocks